 8. Reach out

-Once you have a media list, your short email pitch, and your video ready, it is now time to send it out through outreach.
+Once you have a media list, your short email pitch, and your video ready, it is now time to launch your outreach campaign.

-Remember to follow-up with the contacts you send to but don’t be too stubborn if they don’t get back to you after 3 follow-ups.
-Otherwise you risk ending up in the blacklist of those journalists.
+Remember to follow up with the contacts you reach out to.
+Nevertheless, don’t be too stubborn if they don’t get back to you after 2 follow-ups.
+By bombarding the same journalist with one email after another, you risk being blacklisted.